Meet the 2025 Excellence in Assessment Recognition Recipients!

 At University Libraries, assessment has been a team process, and the process has been instrumental in helping us share our value and enrich our understanding of where we can have the greatest impact for the communities we serve.

-This award recognizes an individual, program, or unit for creating a more culturally responsive learning environment at Ball State.
-The recipient disaggregates data to examine whether any groups of students need to be better supported and/or empowers students as partners in the assessment process.
+Dr. Kazumi Matsumoto was recognized for creating a student centered learning environment at Ball State.
+The recipient of this recognition disaggregates data to ensure all students are supported and empowered as partners in the assessment process.
 Kazumi Matsumoto serves as Associate Professor of Japanese in the Department of Modern Languages and Classics housed in the College of Sciences and Humanities.

-Kazumi ensures the department’s assessment practices are equitable, data-informed, and aligned with institutional goals.
-She focuses on meticulously understanding and addressing the needs and abilities of diverse student populations in her department.
-Kazumi develops tools to investigate the dynamic interplay between intrinsic and extrinsic factors in learner’s linguistic and cultural achievements.
-Her data identifies strengths and weaknesses of the curriculum, paving the way for future revisions and enhancements.
+Kazumi ensures the department’s assessment practices are data-informed and aligned with institutional goals.
+She focuses on meticulously understanding and addressing the needs and abilities of all students in her department.
+Kazumi develops tools to investigate the dynamic interplay between factors in learner’s achievements.
+Her data identify strengths and weaknesses of the curriculum, paving the way for future revisions and enhancements.

 When asked about the power of assessment in her work, Kazumi shared that,